 In accordance with the CPA Statute, the CPC consulted with the appropriate municipal boards and commissions through its CPC member liaisons to the various committees.
-In addition, the CPC contracted a planning consultant to assist with the preparations of this Plan.
+The CPC contracted a planning consultant to assist with the preparation of the first version of this Plan (2016-2020).
 The consultant studied existing town plans to identify Manchester's community preservation resources in the four CPA funding categories: community housing, historic preservation, open space conservation, and outdoor recreation.
-To encourage public participation in this Plan's creation, the CPC sponsored a community workshop, facilitated by its planning consultant, and a held public hearing.
+To encourage public participation in the original Plan's creation, the CPC sponsored a community workshop, facilitated by its planning consultant, and held a public hearing.
+The resulting plan has been updated for 2021-2025 based on the 2019 Town Master Plan and other recent planning activities, but the shape and direction remain consistent.